 - Preheat your oven to 350 degrees Fahrenheit and line 2 muffin tins with 18 paper muffin cups.

-- In a large bowl, mix together the eggs, applesauce, oil, and vanilla using a wire whisk.
+- In a large liquid measuring cup, mix together the eggs, applesauce, oil, and vanilla using a wire whisk or a fork.

 - Once the dry ingredients have been sifted to prevent lumps, add the blueberries to the dry ingredients.